elegaanz/squs/README.md

 ---

-And you are normally done! :tada:
+And you are normally done! :tada: All you need to do is to create an account on your instance, and follow the instructions.

+---

+Kudos to [Doshirae](https://home.doshi.re/) for testing Squs and helping with the documentation.